top of page

 CaveHorseSquare.png

-Horses, Art, and Movies
+Horses, Motion Perception, and Movies

 Horses have shaped human culture, art, warfare, and even cinema, evolving from Paleolithic cave depictions to symbols of speed and power in classical sculpture and modern painting.
 Domesticated on the Eurasian steppe, horses transformed mobility through chariots in Assyria and Shang China, advanced riding gear like early saddles and Han-era stirrups, and the mounted warfare of steppe nomads from the Scythians to the Mongols.
 Artists across centuries wrestled with how to depict equine motion—from the Greek Jockey of Artemision to Gérôme’s dramatic chariot races—anticipating the study of motion that would later inform photography and film.
 The presentation also explores how horses see and move: wide monocular vision, a visual streak, sensitivity to motion, and physiological adaptations for endurance shape both their behavior and how riders and filmmakers frame them.
 Ultimately, the horse becomes a bridge between biology and imagination—an animal whose physical grace inspired technological innovation, artistic experimentation, and the cinematic fascination with movement itself.